romenr/bachelorthesis/controller/R-STDP/README.md

 The training.sh script will train and evaluate the controller.
 Then it will generate all plots.
 The controller.sh script will take a trained controller and execute it.

-Start v-rep load the snake_follows_car_scene.ttt and start the simulation.
+Start roscore, v-rep and load the snake_follows_car_scene.ttt then start the simulation.

 Run the experiment using the training script.
 The only parameter is the name of the directory in witch all results will be saved e.g. ./data/session_001/